DiDacTexGit/mapping_workshop/README.md

 10:00am - 2:00pm

 ## Location
-Sensors Global Hawk
+Sensors Eagle (Email Evelyn Boettcher for passes)

 ## When
-October 3, 2016
+October 4, 2016
 From 1200-1300

 ## Materials